 An intravenous (i.v.) catheter is started and connected to tubing and i.v. fluid.
 In most cases we will ask one of the parents to sit in the dental chair with the child on their lap.
 The parent will help keep the child looking away from the anesthetist (often with the help of another family member) while the i.v. is started.
 Your child will experience only a slight sting.
 Typical reactions range from mild suprise to a little crying.
 Medications can then be swiftly given to have the child sleeping within seconds.

 In children who are unable to tolerate this, we will administer an intramuscular injection of medications (see below) which will allow us to place an i.v. without them being aware of it.
 We will ask the child to give the parent a ‘big bear hug”, and the parent should hug the child tightly, keeping their arms clear of the upper part of the buttocks.
-The injection will be administered quickly, through the clothing, and we will try to convince the child that a mosquito has bitten them.
+The injection will be administered quickly.
 The medication does not sting and the reactions of children can vary greatly.
 Many children don’t cry, some cry mildly, and some respond vigorously.
 Within several minutes the child will be unaware of his/her surroundings and an i.v. can be safely placed.
 Occasionally, a parent will prefer to tell the child that they will be getting a shot.
 We will be happy to do this, but our experience leads us to favor the surprise approach, as the child doesn’t become apprehensive and doesn’t tighten muscles prior to the injection.

 After the i.v. is placed, it will be used to administer sedative drugs and any additional drugs which may be necessary.
 It also provides access in the unlikely event that emergency drugs need to be administered.
 Parents are allowed back in the sedation room while sedation is initiated but then will be asked to return to the waiting area during the procedure.